The economy lost 95,000 jobs in September, and the national

 deal.
 S corporations pay no federal taxes because shareholders are

-therefore, taxpayers do not become
+responsible for all taxes; therefore, taxpayers do not become

 "essentially silent partners in the deal."